Grinnell Glacier Trail – A Must-Do Hike in Glacier National Park

 Swiftcurrent Nature Trail

 About 0.5 mile into the hike, the Swiftcurrent Nature Trail swirls to the left, leading the hikers around Swiftcurrent Lake and eventually to the Many Glacier Hotel.
-The Grinnell Glacier Overlook Trail turns slightly to the right and begins to ascend.
+The Grinnell Glacier Trail turns slightly to the right and begins to ascend.

 Grinnell Glacier Overlook Trail, Hike in Many Glacier - Roads and Destinations